BradGreig/brownlow-predictor/docs/index.md

 In the below figure I provide the prediction accuracy for each season for obtaining 3 votes (solid curves), 2 votes (dashed curves) and 1 vote (dotted curves).
 The black curve corresponds to the original model (used earlier) and the red curve is the model considering the new margin feature (in place of the winner feature).

 ![Considering a feature for the game margin](https://github.com/BradGreig/brownlow-predictor/blob/main/data/MarginFeature.png?raw=true)
+*<small>Comparison of the accuracy to predict 3 vote (solid), 2 vote (dashed) and 1 vote (dotted) performances over a single season for all seasons.
+Black lines correspond to our original model, the red lines correspond to the inclusion of a game margin feature. </small>*

 In short, using the margin instead of the simple binary win/loss results in very little difference in the prediction accuracy.
 Overall, this margin feature does improve the performance, but only very marginally.
 Notably, it does do a little better for the 1 and 2 votes than it does for the 3 votes.